workworkwork-create/Building-a-Hill-Fire-Detection-IoT-with-LoRa/README.md

 ## A project shared in RS DesignSpark, which is a community for engineers created by RS Components!
 ### Innovations, ideas, projects and information are all in DseignSpark.

+### Take a look if you are interested!
+URL link to DesignSpark: https://www.rs-online.com/designspark/home

+Articles posted on https://www.rs-online.com/designspark/building-a-hill-fire-detection-iot-with-lora-part-1-introduction and https://www.rs-online.com/designspark/building-a-hill-fire-detection-iot-with-lora-part-2-details-of-the-system

 ############################################################